Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 When you’re creating video content, you have both the visual and the audible components that allow you to have a much more personal effect that if you’re just tweeting or uploading images.
 It’s almost like sitting down with someone one-on-one.
 You can get on your customer’s radar, and give a personalized message of who you are, what your brand is all about and what value you bring to the table.

-KS: What if you don’t necessarily feel comfortable being in front of the camera?
+What if you don’t feel comfortable in front of the camera?
 Do you have to have an on-camera presence, or can you just feature your products or services?

 There are a lot of times, particularly with smaller businesses, where there may just be a few people working for the company, and it feels like it’s falling on the president or the owner to be the on-camera presence.
 But if you’re not comfortable with that, then find someone you know that would make a good advocate for your brand.
 This is an opportunity to take people who love to be in front of the camera and let them do the talking for you.
 That’s really what this is about – letting people know who you are, what you stand for and what you care about.

-AS: Today, you have one of the best cameras on the market in your smartphone.
-And it’s incredibly user-friendly.
-The average person can simply press a button and record a video.
+You have one of the best cameras on the market in your phone.
+Simply press a button and record a video.
 So startup costs can be as little as that.
 There are also editing resources that are either free or extremely cheap, and because there are plenty that are drag-and-drop based, it’s simple too.

 It really comes down to time, context, energy and strategy.
 If you want to invest a little bit to get more, then great.
 But as far as the startup cost for video goes, that just isn’t a good excuse anymore.
 If you get to a point where you’re actually making videos regularly enough, then you can spend money on a point-and-shoot camera or some gear.
 But the important part is to get started!
 There’s no use in buying that gear and letting the dust collect on it.

-KS: What are some entry level tools or resources that you’d recommend?
+What are some entry-level tools or resources that you’d recommend?

 If you have an Apple, iMovie is great and it comes along with a Mac or maybe costs a couple hundred dollars.
 But it’s an incredibly simple editing tool to use.
 Windows Movie Maker is comparable for a PC.

-Another great resource that I love to recommend especially with Facebook playing such a role in overall marketing today, is Adobe Spark.
-Adobe put together this web client – essentially a webpage that you can import video clips and images into, then utilize their templates and guides to create a video.
+Another great resource that I love to recommend is Adobe Rush and Adobe Spark.
+You can import video clips and images, then utilize their templates and guides to create a video.
 They do a great job of helping you integrate words on frames – not just captions, but actual text overlays onto moving pictures and videos.
-Exporting an Adobe Spark product is also incredibly simple to do.
-And it’s free!

 Most people don’t think that way.
 They want to go straight to their product or service, thinking what they are doing is valuable content when really it’s just too narrowly focused.
 Even if you provide content like “how to price a home correctly” — it may be useful, but your audience will most likely already be thinking about buying or selling a home, and will then already have a realtor.
 So you really have to think “top of the funnel” when creating your videos.
 Remember, content is all about showing up for your customer in terms of what they’re thinking about right now, not what you think they need to know about your product or service.